LUGGAGE TAG #1

 OPTIONAL:

-- Using the silver pencil, trace the main piece.
+- Using the silver pencil, trace the main piece of the "Label No. 2" pattern.

-- To cut the 1.5 x 22 cm strap we used a strap cutter.
+- To cut the 1.5 x 22 cm strip we used a strap cutter.

-The pencil is erasable on most leathers with a simple eraser (do not use on vegetable tanned leather).
-We recommend that you test it first to confirm the erasability on your leather.
+The pencil is erasable on most leathers with a simple eraser (do not use on vegetable-tanned leather).
+We recommend testing it beforehand to ensure it is erasable on your specific leather.

-To style the main piece, draw 1 line on each length using a former.
+To style the main piece, draw 1 line (a fillet) on each length using a template.

-Wet the leather with a sponge and a little water.
-Then strike the letters and numbers using the stamp guide and a mallet.
+Moisten the leather with a sponge and a little water.
+Then stamp the letters and numbers using the stamping guide and a mallet.

 4. MAKE A HOLE (OBLONG HOLE)

-5. INSTALL THE BUCKLE WITH THE YOKE USING A RIVET
+5. INSTALL THE LOOP WITH SNAP USING A RIVET

-Wet the strap with a sponge and a little water and hit the mini 3D stamp.
+Wet the strip with a sponge and a little water and strike the mini 3D stamp.

 8. WORKING THE LEATHER SLICES